 Probiotic Supplements Need Clinical Testing To Prove Their Worth

 The World Health Organization in 2001 defined probiotics as “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
-In the intervening decades the clinical research on probiotics has exploded.
-However, most commercially available probiotic supplements aren’t adequately documented for health benefit.
+In the intervening decades, clinical research on probiotics has exploded.
+However, most commercially available probiotic supplements aren’t adequately documented for health benefits.
 Those that aren’t clinically researched may not help at all.
 As you research probiotic supplements it’s crucial that you ask, “Does this product have clinical trials?”

 Probiotic Benefits Extend Beyond the Gut